-Acropolis Hill & Museum Skip-the-Line e-Tickets & Audio ToursAthens, Greece
+Acropolis Hill & Museum Skip The Line e-Tickets & Audio ToursAcropolis, Athens

-Marvel at the attractions of the Acropolis Hill and the Acropolis Museum with a unique combination of skip-the-line e-tickets, providing access to the archaeological site and the museum, and two enticing self-guided audio tours downloadable on your smartphone.
+Marvel at the attractions of the Acropolis Hill and the Acropolis Museum.
+Buy a unique combination of skip the line e-tickets (providing access to the archaeological site of Acropolis and the modern Acropolis museum) and two enticing self-guided audio tours.
+The audio tours are downloadable on your smartphone.

-Travel back in time to experience the glory of Classical Athens, listening to a brilliantly tied narrative that will fire up your imagination.
-Experience the architectural wonders of the Golden Age of Athens and admire some of the finest examples of ancient Greek art.
+Travel back in time to experience the glory of Classical Athens.
+Listen to a brilliantly tied narrative that will fire up your imagination.
+Experience the architectural wonders of the Golden Age of Ancient Athens and admire some of the finest examples of ancient Greek art.

-Explore, first, the south slopes of the Acropolis to discover the Theatre of Dionysus, believed to be the first theatre in the world, as well as the Asclepieion, and gain valuable insights about life in ancient Athens.
-Then, you’ll walk through the imposing walls of the Propylaea and discover an ensemble of grand temples, the temple of Athena Nike, the Erechtheion and the illustrious Parthenon, home to countless tales about the divine ancestors of the Athenians and the mythical origins of their glorious city.
+Explore, first, the south slopes of the Acropolis to discover the Theatre of Dionysus, believed to be the first theatre in the world, as well as the Asclepieion.
+Also, gain valuable insights about life in ancient Athens.
+Then, you’ll walk through the imposing walls of the Propylaea and discover an ensemble of grand temples; the temple of Athena Nike, the Erechtheion and the illustrious Parthenon.
+The latter is the home to countless tales about the divine ancestors of the Athenians and the mythical origins of their glorious city.

-Follow in the steps of world-famous historical figures, such as Socrates and Pericles, and get valuable insights about the lives of ancient Greeks.
-During your walk in the archaeological site, you’ll have the opportunity to unlock the secrets of ancient masonry and witness the unparalleled excellence of Athenian architecture, whereas in the Acropolis Museum the exhibits will guide you through the engrossing journey of the city’s transition to democracy.
+Follow in the steps of world-famous historical figures, such as Socrates and Pericles.
+Get valuable insights about the lives of ancient Greeks.
+During your walk in the archaeological site, you’ll have the opportunity to unlock the secrets of ancient masonry and witness the unparalleled excellence of Athenian architecture.
+Whereas in the Acropolis Museum, the exhibits will guide you through the engrossing journey of the city’s transition to democracy.

-You’ll also enjoy an exciting and comprehensive presentation of the evolution of ancient Greek style from its early steps to the artistic revolutions of the classical era.
-Iconic attractions, such as the Caryatids and the sculptural decoration of the Parthenon, will excite your imagination with their riveting narratives.
+You ‘ll also enjoy an exciting and comprehensive presentation of the evolution of ancient Greek style; from its early steps to the artistic revolutions of the classical era.
+You will be able to meet various iconic attractions, such as the Caryatids and the sculptural decoration of the Parthenon.
+They will make sure to excite your imagination will with their riveting narratives.

-This experience is a unique opportunity to visit the two must-see attractions of Athens, the Acropolis Hill, and the Acropolis Museum, accompanied by two award-winning storytelling audio tours that will give you a different perspective of ancient Greek history.
+This experience is a unique opportunity to visit the two must-see attractions of Athens; the Acropolis Hill and the modern Museum of Acropolis.
+In addition, this combo is accompanied by two award-winning storytelling audio tours, that will offer you a different perspective of ancient Greek history.

 1. The CaryatidsThe Caryatids are definitely the Hollywood stars of the Acropolis.
 Thousands of men fell under their mystifying spell, including a man called Lord Elgin.